kdoore/CS1335-Documentation/paddle.rst

 a rectangular object that moves based on the users keyboard interactions.
 So, instead of the move() method, we'll have  pressedLeft() and  pressedRight() methods::

-	//this code is part of the Paddle class definintion
+	//this code is part of the Paddle class definition

 	void pressedLeft(){
        if(x>0){   //check to make sure that the paddle doesn't move off the left edge x=x-speed;  // decrease x position to move the paddle left